-It is often thought that PRINCE2 is solely for the waterfall projects because of being heavy in command and not really flexible.
-While the method is often used for waterfall and has some degree of command and lack of flexibility, these statements are far off from absolutes.
-For Agile, on the other hand, the common misconceptions are quite the opposite – it is thought that there is no control, no documentation and no planning whatsoever.
-However, it is not exactly true and exaggerated to a large extent.
+It is often thought that PRINCE2 is solely for waterfall projects because of being heavy in command and not flexible.
+While the method is commonly used for waterfall and has some degree of authority and lack of flexibility, these statements are far off from absolutes.
+For Agile, on the other hand, the common misconceptions are quite the opposite – it is thought that there is no control, no documentation, and no planning whatsoever.
+However, it is not exactly correct and exaggerated to a large extent.

-The actual difference between the two methods is found in the vision – PRINCE2 is built to focus on the big picture (the overall project), while Agile thrives in the small picture (delivering an actual product).
-Looking at the two from this perspective allows us to see a point from which they can actually coexist under one roof, simply in different domains.
-With PRINCE2 used for the long term plans and management at the higher, executive layer while Agile kept at the lower, operational level, where it can deliver the best results.
+The actual difference between the two methods is found in the vision – PRINCE2 is built to focus on the big picture (the overall project), while Agile thrives in the small image (delivering an actual product).
+Looking at the two from this perspective allows us to see a point from which they can coexist under one roof, only in different domains.
+PRINCE2 used for the long term plans and management at the higher executive layer.

-This brings us to what the methodology calls the layer cake – PRINCE2 is kept on top, Agile at the bottom and the middle layer in between them is where the two actually mix.
-At first, you might think, this is great – we will use PRINCE2 for management and Agile for execution, however, you should not forget the middle layer – mixing them together is what makes this method work.
-For each project you will have to decide how much PRINCE2 and how much Agile you should use, based on what makes the most sense for the team and for the challenges at hand.
-So in trying to make the PRINCE2 Agile work, you will always have to balance the layer cake and to determine what will bring forth the best results.
+This brings us to what the methodology calls the layer cake – PRINCE2 is kept on top, Agile at the bottom, and the middle layer in between them is where the two mix.
+At first, you might think, this is great – we will use PRINCE2 for management and Agile for execution.
+However, you should not forget the middle layer – mixing them is what makes this method work.
+For each project, you will have to decide how much PRINCE2 and how much Agile you should use.
+Based on what makes the most sense for the team and the challenges at hand.
+So in trying to do the PRINCE2 Agile work, you will always have to balance the layer cake and to determine what will bring forth the best results.

-The advantages of such approach, when used successfully, are undeniable.
-Besides the simple things such as loosening up PRINCE2 and structuring Agile, this will allow teams to scale up Agile in a completely new way, bringing in governance that higher structure needs and Agile lacks.
-For more traditional teams on the other hand, this method will allow to bring in Agile in a more corporate friendly way.
+The advantages of such an approach, when used successfully, are undeniable.
+Besides the simple things such as loosening up PRINCE2 and structuring Agile, this will allow teams to scale up Agile in an entirely new way, bringing in governance that higher structure needs and Agile lacks.
+For more traditional organizations, on the other hand, this method will allow us to bring in Agile in a more corporate-friendly way.
 There will be no need to restructure the whole operation, but instead, the change will happen gradually in the smaller operational teams.

-To achieve this merge successfully, there will need to be not only good balancing between the two, but also flexibility in terms of methodology guidelines.
-Agile teams will need to fit in the work packages of PRINCE2, keep in mind the big picture and develop a more formal way of reporting to the higher management.
-While the management in question will have to lighten up on planning, documentation and become more change friendly to accommodate the Agile teams.
+To achieve this merge successfully, they will need to be not only proper balancing between the two but also flexibility in terms of methodology guidelines.
+Agile teams will need to fit in the work packages of PRINCE2, keep in mind the big picture, and develop a more formal way of reporting to the higher management.
+In contrast, the administration in question will have to lighten up on planning, documentation, and become more change friendly to accommodate the Agile teams.

-There is no doubt that finding the right balance between PRINCE2 and Agile will have to be a constant effort.
-The thing PRINCE2 teams should keep in mind though is that some degree of Agile can be used in every single project.
-As longs as you asses the risks, understand overlaps and play to the strengths, PRINCE2 Agile might be your long term solution afterall.
+No doubt finding the right balance between PRINCE2 and Agile will have to be a constant effort.
+The thing PRINCE2 teams should keep in mind, though, is that some degree of Agile can be used in every single project.
+As longs as you asses the risks, understand overlaps, and play to the strengths, PRINCE2 Agile might be your long term solution after all.